 Spousal Support Modification

 After a judge makes a spousal support order, you or your former spouse may need to change the order and would seek a spousal support modification.
+So long as the court has the power to order spousal support and the current spousal support order is not “non-modifiable”, the court may enter a modification.
 If you are in this situation, you have to show that there has been a “change in circumstances” since the spousal support order was made.
 This means something significant has changed since the spousal support order was made.
+The change of circumstance could be a change of employment for either spouse, material change in the income of either party, loss of health insurance, or other similar types of changed circumstances.
+If parties agree that an award of alimony is “non-modifiable”, case law specifically prohibits the court from modifying the amount under any circumstance.

 California Ten-year Rule